chrys87/simple-orca-plugin-system/plugins/plugins-available/Readme.txt

 2.2 Administration tools
-the tools are located in the plugins-available folder ./en <scriptname> #enables an script so its active ./dis <scriptname> #disable the script, its not used anymore they just create links in plugins-enabled and make the scripts executable to reload the plugins in orca, you have to restart orca
+the tools are located in the plugins-available folder ./ensop <scriptname> #enables an script so its active (enable simple orca plugin) ./dissop <scriptname> #disable the script, its not used anymore (disenable simple orca plugin) they just create links in plugins-enabled and make the scripts executable to reload the plugins in orca, you have to restart orca